 One of the key causes of racial inequality is economic inequality.
-To many people seeking to explain the racial inequality that has persisted since the Civil War, the economic argument is often intertwined with discrimination and the need to gain a more powerful political voice in government.
-These remain the prime variables to climb the ladder to racial equality in a capitalist society.
+For many people seeking to explain the racial inequality that has persisted since the Civil War, the economic argument is often intertwined with discrimination and the need to gain a more powerful political voice in government.
+These remain the prime variables in climbing the ladder to racial equality in a capitalist society.

-So, it should not come as a surprise to discover that some of the first Afro-American intellectuals recognized that economic power was also social power, which translated into political power.
+So, it should not be surprising to discover that some of the first Afro-American intellectuals recognized that economic power was also social power, which translated into political power.

 As early as 1923, W.E.B.
 Du Bois cautioned other Afro-Americans to look ahead and adopt a more modern economic attitude towards work and wealth creation.